ryuichiueda/ueda_blog2_contents/posts/20190908_opy_e/main.md

 9
 ```

-When there are more than one elements in the list, the elements are joined with a space.
+When there are more than one elements in the list, the elements are joined with spaces.

 ```
 $ seq 3 | opy 'F1%2:["%d:odd"%F1, F1*3]'